Mental Health Visa Sponsorship Jobs in Oregon

 Which visa types are most common for mental health roles in Oregon?

-The H-1B is the most common visa for licensed mental health professionals in Oregon, covering roles like psychologist, licensed clinical social worker, and psychiatric nurse practitioner that meet the specialty occupation standard.
+The H-1B visa is the most common visa for licensed mental health professionals in Oregon, covering roles like psychologist, licensed clinical social worker, and psychiatric nurse practitioner that meet the specialty occupation standard.
 The J-1 visa is also used through Conrad 30 waiver programs, which allow foreign-trained physicians and some behavioral health specialists to work in underserved Oregon communities in exchange for a service commitment.
-The O-1 is occasionally used for researchers or clinicians with exceptional credentials.
+The O-1 visa is occasionally used for researchers or clinicians with exceptional credentials.

 Which cities in Oregon have the most mental health sponsorship jobs?